Skip to content

 http://localhost:3000/api/wishlists/wl-internal-001

-Or in the browser console:
+Or from the browser console:

 const res = await fetch("/api/wishlists/wl-internal-001", {